Dating Dilemmas of Successful Women: Will He Commit?

-Are you dating a guy who seems to like you, who may say he loves you, but just won’t commit?
+You’re smart, successful but single.
+Are you dating a guy who seems to like you, who may say he loves you, but leaves you wondering “will he commit”?
 Have you been with someone for years, waiting for him to pop the question?
 Maybe you’re even engaged, but he’s not ready to set the date?

 Ahh… men!
-They can be confusing, can’t they?
-And we’re supposed to be mysterious!
 Truth is, men are at least as hard to figure out as women.
 Who hasn’t fallen for that grand opening game in which they lure us with intimate talks, funny dates, soft kisses, maybe a perfect little heart bracelet, and more?
 A man can be attracted to you, have mind-blowing sex with you, see you regularly, and be caretaking to a fault and yet deny the fact that you are a couple!
 Or at the same time be secretly seeing another woman.
 He may fantasize about a future together with you and speak about those fantasies, but hasn’t the slightest inclination to make it all come true.
 So what gives?
 How do you know if you’re wasting your time?

 Here’s the thing to remember: A certain level of commitment fears are normal.
 When a man and woman fall in love and come together, it is common to have fears come up about losing one’s separate sense of self, one’s space, one’s own identity and unique pursuits and interests.
 Both men and women have these fears.